Moulisha11/portfolio/README.md

 ## Research Interests

-**Data Analytics -** Exploring innovative methods for analyzing large-scale, time-varying, and heterogeneous datasets, particularly in the domains of health informatics and smart cities.
-Focused on applying machine learning, AI, and optimization techniques to identify patterns, make predictive decisions, and address complex real-world problems.
+- **Optimization and Machine Learning:** Pioneering mathematical optimization techniques (linear, nonlinear, and stochastic) to address complex challenges in resource allocation, scheduling, and predictive modeling with innovative solutions.

-**Human Behavior, Perception, and Cognition -** Investigating the interaction between humans and technology through computational modeling, human-centered design, and the ethical implications of algorithms.
-Aiming to improve user experiences, trust in technology, and decision-making processes in fields like socio-technical systems, social computing, and data visualization.
+- **Human-Centered Systems:** Bridging the gap between technology and people through computational modeling, human-centered design, and ethical algorithm development to enhance user experiences, trust in technology, and decision-making in socio-technical systems and data visualization.
+- **Health Informatics and Smart Cities:** Leveraging advanced analytics to optimize emergency healthcare systems for faster response times and conceptualizing intelligent urban systems that promote sustainability, accessibility, and improve quality of life for diverse communities.

 ## Professional Experience